 Kirk E. Arnold has been Executive-in-Residence at General Catalyst Ventures since 2018, where she works with management teams to help scale and drive growth by providing mentorship, operational and strategic support.
 She was previously Chief Executive Officer of Data Intensity, LLC, a cloud-based data, applications and analytics managed service provider, from 2013 to 2017.
 Prior to that, Kirk was Chief Operating Officer of Avid, a technology provider in the media industry, and Chief Executive Officer and President of Keane, Inc., then a publicly traded global services provider.
-She has also held senior leadership roles at Computer Sciences Corp.
-Fidelity Investments and IBM.
-In addition, she was founder and Chief Executive Officer of NerveWire, a management consulting and systems integration provider.
-She is a non-executive director of IngersollRand plc and Trane Technologies.
+She has also held senior leadership roles at Computer Sciences Corp., Fidelity Investments and IBM.
+In addition, she was founder and Chief Executive Officer of IngersollRand plc and Trane Technologies.
 Kirk also serves on the boards of several private companies.
-In addition, she is a Senior Lecturer at MIT Stoan School of Management and an advisor to the Center for MIT Entrepreneurship.
+In addition, she is a Senior Lecturer at MIT Sloan School of Management and an advisor to the Center for MIT Entrepreneurship.
 Kirk received a bachelor's degree from Dartmouth College.
-Kirk resides in Kennebunk, Maine.
-United States.
+Kirk resides in Kennebunk, Maine, United States.

 David W. Binet is Deputy Chairman of Thomson Reuters.
 He is also President and Chief Executive Officer and a director of Woodbridge, the Thomson family investment company.
 Prior to 2013, he held a number of senior positions at Woodbridge between 1999 and 2012, including Chief Operating Officer.
-David is a director of The Clobe and Mail Inc., a Canadian media company and of a number of other companies in which Woodbridge is invested.
+David is a director of The Globe and Mail Inc., a Canadian media company and of a number of other companies in which Woodbridge is invested.
 David served as Chairman of the Thomson Reuters Foundation from October 1, 2009 through March 14, 2020.
 Prior to joining Woodbridge in 1999, he was a partner at a major law firm.
 David has a law degree from McGill University, a BA from Queen's University and a graduate degree in journalism from Northwestern University.
 David resides in Toronto, Ontario, Canada.